alain-nambi/offers_api/POSTMAN_GUIDE.md

    - Your environment variables are set correctly
    - Your access token is valid and not expired
    - You're using the correct IDs in URL paths and request bodies
-   - For partner endpoints, ensure required parameters like user_id and amount are provided

 ## Common Issues and Solutions